drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-19_villagers_eat_food.md

 And look to the results:

- * There are 2 cards.
+ * There should be 2 cards.
- * There is no "berry" card.
+ * There should be no "berry" card.
- * There is 1 "villager" card.
+ * There should be 1 "villager" card.
- * There is 1 "bush" card.
+ * There should be 1 "bush" card.

-The villager has eaten the berry, and there is no more berries available.
+The villager has eaten the berry, and there should be no more berries available.

 ## Starving